 - Filing Document Images

 Of course, you won’t need this information if you’re simply seeking name availability.
 But you will likely need it at some point during the life of your business, and you’ll know right where to find it.

 So, you went to the Records Search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in Florida), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
 Then, when you’ve found an acceptable, available name, go ahead and use it on your Articles of Organization.

 The process is different, though, for foreign LLCs.
 If your company has already been operating under a particular name in other states, but that name isn’t available in Florida, you’ll need to choose an “alternate name.”
 This is the name that you will use while doing business in the state.
 When foreign qualifying in Florida, you can indicate an alternate name on your Application for Authorization.

-How to Make an Florida LLC Name Distinguishable
+How to Make a Florida LLC Name Distinguishable

 Don’t forget that your LLC name, whether actual or alternate, must adhere to Florida’s business name requirements, meaning they must:

-- Contain the words “limited liability company,” or the abbreviation “L.L.C.” or “LLC”
+- Contain the words “limited liability company,” or the abbreviations “L.L.C.” or “LLC”